WallarooLabs/wally/testing/performance/apps/python/market_spread/PERFORMANCE_TESTING_PYTHON_MARKET_SPREAD.md

 ==> Successfully ran ansible connectivity/authentication check for cluster 'perftest' in region 'us-east-1' at provider 'aws'...
 ```

-You can SSH into the AWS machines using th following command, where `<IP_ADDRESS>` is replaced by one of the IP addresses provided by the output of the command above.
+You can SSH into the AWS machines using the following command, where `<IP_ADDRESS>` is replaced by one of the IP addresses provided by the output of the command above.

 ```bash
 ssh -i ~/.ssh/ec2/us-east-1.pem ubuntu@<IP_ADDRESS>